Beaver Creek Travel Guide

 There is something for every taste and price tag in Beaver Creek, and for any time of day.
 Restaurants are located all across the resort and on the mountain.
-Popular choices for breakfast include Bivans or The Café, and for fine dining, Toscanini makes exceptional Italian food, while SaddleRidge offers fantastic seafood and venison.
 A meal on the mountain may well be worth the price and what better way than arriving on a sleigh to a five-course meal at Beano's Cabin!
 In addition to some superb fine-dining options, there are plenty of delis, pizza parlours and burger joints spread across and up the mountain for an in-between snack or light lunch.

 Beaver Creek, though not renowned for an incredible nightlife, does offer quieter, more sophisticated evenings at the Beaver Creek Chophouse or Whiskey Elk.
-The Coyote Café is probably the only place to get some dancing in and is popular with the locals.
+The Coyote Café is another popular option, with locals as well as visitors.

 For those not interested in skiing or snowboarding while on holiday in Beaver Creek, or simply needing a break from the daily routine on the slopes, the resort also offers snow-shoeing, dogsledding, telemark, ice skating, cross-country skiing, and even hot air ballooning.
 Beaver Creek is also noted for its spas, spread across the resort.
 The Vila Center for the Arts hosts live performances, comedy, and musicals for a passive night in.
 And once the snow has melted and summer has arrived, Beaver Creek offers a fantastic golf course designed by Robert Trent Jones Jr and a variety of other activities including rafting and kayaking, hiking, mountain biking, tennis and fly fishing.

 The Beaver Creek resort is pricey compared to others in the area.